 Although both men and women love the “Fender Factory” song, it especially resonates with women who have faced sexism not only in music but also with other areas in their lives.
 Here is a video of “Fender Factory” when Cinema Hearts played the song in Brooklyn, New York during March 2018:

-On Caroline’s website she states what her goal is when she competes in the pageant: “My platform is Music Empowerment, because I believe that music has the power to impact individuals and communities.
+On Caroline’s website she states what her goal is when she competes in the Miss Virginia pageant: “My platform is Music Empowerment, because I believe that music has the power to impact individuals and communities.
 I advocate for women and girls in music by performing with my band, speaking at music events, and collaborating with arts groups.
-One of my favorite groups I’ve volunteered with was Girls Rock Roanoke, a music camp for girls in Roanoke, Virginia.”
+One of my favorite groups I’ve volunteered with is Girls Rock Roanoke, a music camp for girls.”

 To subscribe to my blog via email, please click the “Follow” button in the menu above.
 I am looking forward reading your comments on my latest blog message.
 Rock on!